-Brad Keywell, CEO of US-based Uptake Technologies, Inc., was named EY World Entrepreneur Of The Year™ 2019 at an award ceremony held in Monaco’s Salle des Etoiles on the night of 8 June.
-Brad was selected from among 761 program participants that included the 57 country winners from 47 countries and territories, including Belarus, vying for the title in Monaco.
-Our country was represented by Vladimir Linev, founder and CEO of ADANI, and EY Entrepreneur Of The Year Award winner in Belarus.
+Brad Keywell, CEO of US-based Uptake Technologies, Inc., was this evening named EY World Entrepreneur Of The Year™ 2019 at an award ceremony held in Monaco’s Salle des Etoiles.
+Brad was selected from among 761 program participants that included the 57 country winners from 47 countries and territories vying for the title in Monaco.
+In the program’s 19-year history, Brad becomes the third EY World Entrepreneur Of The Year Award winner from the United States.
+He follows former US world title winners Hamdi Ulukaya of Chobani, Inc., who won the award in 2013, and Wayne Huizenga of Huizenga Holdings, Inc., in 2005.

 Brad, 49, founded Uptake Technologies, Inc., a predictive analytics software provider, in 2014 after successfully founding six companies, including Groupon, which collectively created value of over US$6b.
 Since its inception, Uptake Technologies, Inc. has grown from 50 people to 500 and become the fastest start-up to reach a US$2b valuation.
 The company now works with dozens of industrial businesses to improve productivity and efficiency by leveraging artificial intelligence (AI) to create business value from operational data.